Last Updated Date: October 11, 2021

 We will retain your personal data only for as long as is necessary for the purposes for which it was collected in connection with the provision of our services to you, unless we have a legal right or obligation to retain the data for a longer period, or the data is necessary for the establishment, exercise or defence of legal claims.

-Third parties such as Facebook Pixel and Google Analytics may hold cookies that are stored on their own servers.
+Third parties such as Facebook Pixel, Pinterest, Microsoft Clarity, Google Analytics and Google Tag Manager may hold cookies that are stored on their own servers.
 We do not have access to any data Google or Facebook may collect, such as IP address, gender or age tracking.

-Google Analytics and Facebook Pixel extensions that are used by this website are used to analyze general usage data of our platform, never to analyze or retain personal and/or individual data, this data isn't stored on our servers.
+Google Analytics, Google Tag Manager, Pinterest, Microsoft Clarity and Facebook Pixel extensions that are used by this website are used to analyze general usage data of our platform, never to analyze or retain personal and/or individual data, this data isn't stored on our servers.

-To get access to the data we send to Google or Facebook, open the console of your browser to watch it on real time.
+To get access to the data we send to Google, Microsoft Clarity or Facebook, open the console of your browser to watch it on real time.

-We cannot provide the data shared with Google or Facebook since we do note store the data.
+We cannot provide the data shared with Google, Microsoft Clarity or Facebook since we do not store the data in our database.

 5. Your Rights